The Pine Mountain Trail in Georgia is a perfect hike in a place where you may not expect to find great hiking.

 And you can thank Franklin D. Roosevelt for creating a vast stretch of wilderness there that not only bears his name but is a terrific destination for active RVers looking to get away from it all and breathe clean, pine-scented mountain air.

-The FDR State Park is a 9,049 acre Georgia state park located near Pine Mountain and Warm Springs, an hour or so south pf Atlanta.
-It is the site of Roosevelt's so-called Little White House where he came for therapeutic sessions in the constant 88 degree spring water that offered welcome relief from the discomfort of polio.
+The FDR State Park is a 9,049 acre Georgia state park located near Pine Mountain and Warm Springs, an hour or so south of Atlanta.
+It is the site of Roosevelt's so-called Little White House where he came for therapeutic sessions in the constant 88-degree spring water that offered welcome relief from the discomfort of polio.

 How can you resist a name like Pine Mountain Trail?

 The park looks like it could be in the Great Smoky Mountains National Park, that's how big and wild it is.
-It boasts more than 40 miles of well maintained hiking trails, including the popular 23-mile Pine Mountain Trail, that wind through hardwood and pines, over creeks and past small waterfalls.
+It boasts more than 40 miles of well-maintained hiking trails, including the popular 23-mile Pine Mountain Trail, which winds through hardwood and pines, over creeks, and past small waterfalls.

 The Pine Mountain Trail is dog friendly